-Passport for Life was developed by Physical and Health Education Canada (PHE Canada) to support the development and advancement of students’ physical literacy—their ability to move with competence and confidence in a wide variety of physical activities in multiple settings in support of their overall healthy development.
+Passport for Life was developed by Physical and Health Education Canada (PHE Canada) to support the development and advancement of students’ physical literacy—their ability tomove with competence and confidence in a wide variety of physical activities in multiple environments that benefit the healthy development of the whole person.

 The program is designed to be a motivating and efficient way to provide valuable information and feedback to students and teachers about the progress and attainment of physical literacy.
 In other words, the program is designed to improve students’ learning and is not intended to be a conclusive or complete evaluation of physical literacy to be used as a grade or award.
 Passport for life assesses four important components of physical literacy (Active Participation, Living Skills, Fitness Skills and Movement Skills).

 Active Participation includes involvement in activities within school and beyond, both organized and unorganized.
 Children and youth should experience activity in a variety of environments, such as on land, on ice and snow, in water and in air.

 Living Skills tend to be associated with making healthy active choices that are both beneficial to and respectful of their whole self, others and their environment.

 Fitness Skills include balance, muscle endurance and cardiovascular fitness (stamina).

 Movement Skills include throwing, jumping, and running—the building blocks of more complex skills used in games, activities, sports and leisure pursuits

 Students’ results are reported within target ranges (Emerging, Developing, Acquired, or Accomplished) that are aligned to a standard of physical literacy for their age group rather than to each other.
 These target ranges enable students to improve their: